 Run The World (Starz; Crave).
 Amber Stevens West stars in this eight-episode comedy about four Black women living in Harlem who want to rule the world.

 American Experience: Billy Graham (PBS).
 An international celebrity by the time he was 30, this crusading evangelist built a media empire and had the ear of presidents and royalty.

 SOLOS (Amazon Prime Video).
-This seven-episode anthology series aims to explore all manner of human connection.
+This seven-episode, sci-fi anthology series aims to explore human connection in areas such as artificial intelligence, time travel and memory transplants.
+You can get one of those?
 Uzo Aduba, Nicole Beharie, Morgan Freeman, Anne Hathaway, Anthony Mackie, Helen Mirren, Dan Stevens, and Constance Wu star.
 Created by David Weil, who directs three episodes.

 1971: The Year That Music Changed Everything (AppleTV+).
 An eight-episode music documentary about all the cool music that exploded onto radio 50 years ago this year.
 Artists featured include Marvin Gaye, Elton John, David Bowie, Aretha Franklin, The Rolling Stones, Bob Marley, Lou Reed and The Who.